Creating Job Definitions#

 16name = "sample-omniverse-application-job"

-19# List of command-line arguments to provide to the Omniverse application when launched:
+19# List of arguments to provide to the Omniverse application when started:

 20args = [